dotnet/arcade/Documentation/Policy/PowershellBestPractices.md

 ## Use CIM cmdlets rather than WMI ones

+*PSScriptAnalyzer Rule: AvoidUsingWMICmdlet*

 PowerShell recommends avoiding all the WMI cmdlets (`Get-WmiObject`, `Remove-WmiObject`, `Invoke-WmiObject`, `Register-WmiEvent`, `Set-WmiInstance`) and instead using the CIM ones (respectively, `Get-CimInstance`, `Remove-CimInstance`, `Invoke-CimMethod`, `Register-CimIndicationEvent`, `Set-CimInstance`).

-## Disable positional binding for your paremters
+## Disable positional binding for your parameters

+*PSScriptAnalyzer Rule: AvoidUsingPositionalParameters*

 Positional parameters cause problems for code maintenance, as adding new parameters later down the line can break previous invocations.
 Instead, parameters should always be called explicitly.
 Setting: